camalot/Ark-Survival-Ascended-Server/README.md

 ---

 ### Additional server settings

 Advanced Config
 For custom settings, edit GameUserSettings.ini in ASA/Saved/Config/WindowsServer.
 Modify and restart the container.

 ---
 ## Temp Fix
 IF you see this at the end of you logs
 ``` shell
 asa_pve_Server | [2023.11.06-03.55.48:449][  1]Allocator Stats for binned2 are not in this build set BINNED2_ALLOCATOR_STATS 1 in MallocBinned2.cpp
 ```
 you need to run this command first
 ``` shell
 sysctl -w vm.max_map_count=262144
 ```
-if you want to make it perment
+if you want to make it permanent
 ``` shell
 sudo -s echo "vm.max_map_count=262144" >> /etc/sysctl.conf && sysctl -p
 ```
 ## Hypervisors
-If you are using Proxmox as your virtual host make sure to set the CPU Type to "host" in your VM elsewise you'll get errors with the server.
+If you are using Proxmox as your virtual host make sure to set the CPU Type to "host" in your VM otherwise you'll get errors with the server.

 ### SERVER_MANAGER
-If you want to run Rcon_manager.sh download it just place it in the same folder as your docker-compose.yaml make it executable and launch it..
+If you want to run rcon_manager.sh download it just place it in the same folder as your docker-compose.yaml make it executable and launch it.

 you can also do automatic restart with CronJobs example below